Part VIII – Beneath a Falling Sky

 “And the Germans?
 They’ll be stuck in Cassino all winter.”

-“Cassino, Rome, Milan.
-What does it matter?
+“Cassino, Rome, Milan, what does it matter?
 The war’s over for them.”
 The old man stared into his glass.
 The thought of a world without war warmed him more than the drink.

 “Che importa?
 There’ll be another Mussolini next year.
 There’s nothing new under the sun.”

 They sat in silence, pouring another drink.
-The barkeep came over, a bottle of Fernet-Branca in hand.
+The barkeep came over, a bottle of Fernet-Branca in hand.“The Germans didn’t take everything,” he said with a grin.

 “Why not?
 While the sky is falling,” one of them said, motioning for the bottle.